Site icon Our Breathing Planet

 Dead Man’s Fingers Distribution, Habitat, and Ecology

-The intrepid fungus also appears in another part of the world.
-More precisely, it also grows in many regions of North America.
-There, most of its population appears in the United States.
-Accidental importation by man remains the most likely cause of its presence.
+However, the intrepid fungus also appears in yet another part of the world.
+More precisely, it additionally grows in many regions of North America.
+On that continent, most of its population appears in the United States.
+Accidental importation by man is the most likely cause of its presence.

-Wherever this visually distinctive species appears, though, like most fungi, it displays decided preferences for its choice of habitat.
-To be more precise, populations of the Dead Man’s Fingers rarely appear outside of deciduous forests.
+Wherever this visually distinctive species appears, though, like most fungi, it displays decided preferences regarding its choice of where to reside.
+To be more precise, populations of the startling Dead Man’s Fingers rarely appear outside of deciduous forests.
 That’s due to its basic nature.

-Being saprobic in nature, it almost always appears on or near the remains of dead trees.
+Being saprobic in that respect, it almost always appears either on or in proximity to the remains of dead trees.
 Even more specifically, however, these almost always consist of dead beech trees.
-On the rare occasions it’s spotted on other species, these always consist of other broadleaf types.
+On the rare occasions that it’s spotted on other species, these always consist of other broadleaf types.

-This fungus actually plays a vital role within the ecosystems it appears in.
+This unique fungus actually plays a vital role within the various local ecosystems it appears in.
 It consumes the compounds that bind the fibers of the wood together.
-As a result, the countless numbers of local insect species are able to feast on the rest of the remains of the tree far more readily.
+As a result, the countless numbers of local insect species are able to feast on the rest of the remains of the tree more readily.

 Species Sharing Its Range

-Check out our other articles on 5 Geological Marvels of Arizona, Tufted coquette, Christmas Island, Hawaiian Monk Seal, Salt Creek Tiger Beetle, Jackson’s Chameleon, Purple Frog
+Check out our other articles on 5 Geological Marvels of Arizona, Tufted coquette, Christmas Island, Hawaiian Monk Seal, Salt Creek Tiger Beetle, Purple Frog, Tiger Shark, Jackson’s Chameleon

 Exit mobile version